Controllable Video Generation: A Survey: Preliminaries

+where the noise schedule $\beta_t$ is designed to increase monotonically with $t$, ensuring noise is smoothly added into the clean data. \item \textbf{Reverse Process.} In the reverse process, the models aim to learn the ability to restore data from noise through denoising $x_t$.
+At each step, the denoising operation is formulated as \end{itemize} where the mean $\mu_{\theta}(x_t,t)$ and the variance $\Sigma_{\theta}(x_t,t)$ are parameterized by neural networks trained to predict the denoising transformation from $x_t$ to $x_{t-1}$.
 To simplify the reverse process, the diffusion models often reparameterize the mean $\mu_\theta(x_t, t)$ using a noise prediction model $\epsilon_\theta(x_t, t)$, which directly estimates the noise added at each timestep instead of recovering the clean data: